GuitarsAI/MRSP_Notebooks/README.md

 # Requirements
-For the requirements for this project to run, please check the following files at the 'binder' folder:
+Please check the following files at the 'binder' folder:
-  - apt.txt
-  - requirements.txt
+  - environment.yml
   - postBuild

  # Note